Gun owners, dealers, and collectors must follow state and federal laws if they wish possess a firearm, or run a business selling guns.

 Federal Gun Laws

 Federal law regulates gun ownership to some degree, including which types of firearms may be legally owned.
-The National Firearms Act (NFA), for instance, prohibits the sale or possession of short-barrelled shotguns, machine guns, and silencers.
+The National Firearms Act (NFA), for instance, prohibits the sale or possession of short-barreled shotguns, machine guns, and silencers.
 While the NFA once required personal registration of guns, this provision was deemed unenforceable and thus amended in 1968.